 I am so excited to share this next activity.
-This was one of Rosie's all time favorites so far and it really is sure to delight and WOW any child.
-Rosie loved the Chocolate treasures so much from our Love Lab that she immediately asked to do the experiment again.
-This is what I came up with the second time.
+This has been one of Rosie's all time favorites so far, and it really is sure to delight and WOW any child.

-What kid wouldn't love magic rocks that have treasures hidden inside?
+What could be more fun than Magic FIZZING Rocks with treasures hidden inside?
 Rosie was seriously in awe!
-Making the treasure rocks is easy and the activity has elements of Science, sensory, and imaginative play, too.
+Making these magical rocks is easy and the activity has elements of science, sensory, and imaginative play, too.

 - Baking Soda

-Once mixed mold into balls, hiding treasures inside.
-Then lay your baking soda rocks out to dry.
-Once dry you can either give them right to your child OR you can bury them and let your child find them.
+Once mixed mold the baking soda dough into balls, hiding treasures inside.
+Then lay the baking soda rocks out on a cookie sheet or similar to dry.
+Drying will take roughly 24 hours.
+Once dry you can either give them right to your child, OR you can bury them outside and let your child go on a treasure hunt.

-A back yard treasure hunt adds to the fun but either way is sure to blow the kids away so definitely don't wait for sunshine or Summer to make up a batch of these.
+A back yard treasure hunt adds to the fun but either way is sure to wow the kids, so definitely don't wait for sunshine or Summer to make up a batch of these.
 You can always make them again!
-Given that it is Winter here I buried Rosie's rocks in our gardening sensory bin for her to find.
-She had lots of fun finding the rocks but it was what happened after that really blew her away.
+We have made these several times, and they are always a hit, even when I just surprise Rosie with them in the morning.

-I set Rosie up with a bowl of vinegar, a pipette, and a spray bottle of vinegar.
+On this particular morning I set Rosie up with a bowl of vinegar, a pipette, and a spray bottle of vinegar.
 You can get vinegar by the gallon at Walmart for under $3.
-I placed the MAGIC Treasure Rocks in a shallow dish and Rosie got to exploring.
+I placed the MAGIC Treasure Rocks in a shallow dish and Rosie set out to free the treasures.

 The more vinegar Rosie sprayed the more the rocks "magically" fizzed